Is Fax Secure? How Faxing Compares to Email for Sensitive Documents

 For more on faxing to specific agencies, see our guides on faxing to the IRS and faxing to Social Security.

-You do not need a physical fax machine to get the security benefits of faxing.
+You do not need a physical fax machine to send online.
 An online fax service handles the transmission for you.
-The key is choosing one that takes security seriously: TLS encryption, zero document retention, and BAA availability for healthcare use.
+The key is specific evidence: current technical documentation, data-handling terms, access controls, status semantics, and the agreements required for your use case.

 For step-by-step instructions, see our guide on how to send a fax online free.